vllm-project/vllm/docs/source/models/engine_args.rst

     Name or path of the huggingface model to use.

+.. option:: --served-model-name <server_model_name>

+    The model name used in the API.
+If not specified, the model name will be the same as the huggingface name.

+.. api-key:: --api-key <api_key>

+    If provided, the server will require this key to be presented in the header.
+    Example: 'Authorization: Bearer api_key'

 .. option:: --tokenizer <tokenizer_name_or_path>

     Name or path of the huggingface tokenizer to use.